 It’s also common to notice small spots of blood after the procedure.
 However, you should call your doctor or the circumcision center when you see continuous bleeding or excessive swelling around your penis.
 Additionally, it’s normal to see a yellow-whitish film around the penis in the first few weeks after circumcision and it is not a sign of infection.

-● Do not drink two or more pain medicines simultaneously unless directed by your doctor.
+- Do not take two or more pain medicines simultaneously unless directed by your doctor.
 Taking too much pain medicine (especially medicines containing Tylenol) can be harmful.

 If you’re still experiencing pain or the medicine makes you sick to your stomach, try taking them after your meals or ask for different pain medicine from your doctor.